Pharmacologically resistant (treatment-resistant) depression

 • The patient was taking at least two different antidepressants in adequate doses;

-• There was no noticeable improvement in the condition.
+• There was no noticeable improvement.

 Such situations require a review of treatment: changing the drug, combining medications, or using alternative methods.
 However, even this does not always give the expected result.